Mundelein Nursing Home Abuse Lawyer

 In non-emergency situations, you can report nursing home abuse concerns to Illinois Adult Protective Services, a regional ombudsman, or the Illinois Department of Public Health.
 These agencies or individuals will conduct an investigation into the claims of abuse and, if necessary, take action to impose penalties or other consequences.
 Violations may result in nursing homes getting placed on correction plans, incurring fines, or having the state license suspended or revoked.

 Keep in mind, however, that merely reporting the suspected abuse or neglect to the appropriate authorities is not enough.
-Without nursing home abuse lawyers on your side, your loved one’s case, and his or her wellbeing, could fall through the cracks.
-Hiring nursing home abuse attorneys to advocate on your loved one’s behalf, make sure wrongdoers are held accountable, and help your loved one recover compensation, helps prevent additional nursing home abuse and neglect cases in the future.
+Without an experienced nursing home abuse attorney on your side, your loved one’s case, and his or her wellbeing, could fall through the cracks.

 How Can You Prove Nursing Home Abuse?